top of page

 Confidence and previous experience

 When purchasing a caravan, you should also take into consideration your previous experiences towing, if you have any.
 Example, it wouldn’t be wise to purchase a 24 foot caravan having never towed anything prior.
-If you haven’t had a lot of experience however, there are some really good towing course available that definitely would suit you.
+If you haven’t had a lot of experience however, there are some really good towing courses available that definitely would suit you.
 The most I had ever towed was a Jayco Finch, approx. 10 foot and only 20 kilometers down the road to a repairer when we purchased our 23 foot van so I was a novice.
 And out on the highway, I came to a pretty hairy situation, hence Mr preferred I didn’t drive the other half of our half lap!
 So a towing course is something I personally am going to invest in and is recommended for people who are quite new to towing.

 Collection Day